Frequently Asked Questions

 An airport has options in this scenario.
 In addition to waiting to accumulate AIG allocations; a sponsor can phase the project so that annual grants can be issued using available IIJA funds; use AIP funds for a defined project phase; or construct the project and request reimbursement with future allocations, at the sponsor’s risk.

-No, funding will not be available ahead of the FY in which it is allocated.
-AIG allocations can be used for phased projects, saved for up to four years to use on a larger project, or construct a project and request reimbursement with future allocations, at the sponsor’s risk.
+No. Funding will not be available ahead of the FY in which it is allocated.
+AIG allocations can be used for phased projects, saved for up to four years to use on a larger project, or the sponsor can construct a project and request reimbursement with future allocations at the sponsor’s risk.

 Yes, provided the replacement airport has been approved by FAA and has an airport identification code assigned.